 I’m taking my chances with plastic, personally.

-Read last week’s post for the scoop on what materials are considered to be the most inert and safe for your kids.
+Read this post for the scoop on what materials are considered to be the most inert and safe for your kids.
 Today’s post is a rundown on the many brands we’ve tested over the decade we’ve been parents.
 Some are review samples, but most we purchased on our own.

 Our Former Favorite Fitted Crib Mattress Protector: American Baby